 Program the wireless adapter of your computers to have the same wireless network name (SSID) as the wireless router.
-Check that they have a wireless link and are able to obtain an IP address by DHCP from the router.
+Check that they have a wireless link and are able to obtain an IP address by DHCP from the Product Family.